kubouch/OstranautsCsharpModdingQuickstart/README.md

 A lot of the data is already exposed and modifiable via json and image/audio files (you can find these in the `Ostranauts/Ostranauts_Data/Streaming_Assets` folder).
 You don't need C# to modify those, a text editor is enough.
 So it is worth looking into the files to see what you can do.
-For example replacing textures or adding items based on the existing ones is typically possible without touching the assemblies.
+For example, replacing textures or adding items based on the existing ones is typically possible without touching the assemblies.

 To modify the game's assembly you have two choices:
 1. Use a tool like dnSpy to edit and recompile the `Assembly-Csharp.dll`: This might be quick and convenient, however, it breaks the compatibility with other mods and you might get into legal trouble by redistributing the altered assembly so you probably shouldn't do that.